-If you’ve been hesitant about upgrading your hotel’s communication system to one that utilizes Voice over Internet Protocol, we can’t exactly blame you.
-VoIP is still a relatively new technology and even with advances in performance, amazing features, and cost factors to consider, the changeover can feel quite daunting.
+If you’ve been hesitant about upgrading your hotel’s communication system to one that utilizes Voice over Internet Protocol (VoIP), we can’t exactly blame you.
+VoIP is still a relatively new technology as applied to hospitality, and even with advances in performance, amazing features, and cost factors to consider, the changeover can feel quite daunting.

 There’s no reason for you to make this decision alone and as a first-time VoIP buyer, it’s best to be prepared, which is why we’ve compiled a pre-purchase checklist for you to consider:

 Whether you want the VoIP services to be handled in-house or by a service provider will depend heavily on your own resources and how much work you want to do yourself.
-While On-Premise can give you more flexibility and control in certain areas, you also have to worry about any maintenance costs that may incur, which is not the case with a Hosted setup.
+While On-Premise can give you more flexibility and control in certain areas, you also have to worry about any maintenance costs which may be incurred.
+This is not the case with a Cloud VoIP setup.
 Providers like PhoneSuite, for example, provide a full warranty so that hotels don’t have to worry about maintenance costs.

 #2 — Understand What’s Required

 In a very real sense, your VoIP performance will only be as good as your internet connection and network capabilities.
-You need to ensure that your network can handle the traffic based on the number of employees in your hotel, both now and in the future, in addition to the amount of communication traffic that occurs on a daily basis.
+You need to ensure that your network can handle the traffic based on the number of employees in your hotel and also the data load required for the guests, both now and in the future, in addition to the amount of communication traffic that occurs on a daily basis.
 Investing in a system that takes into account your company growth is the best strategy.
 If you’re not sure what your current network capabilities are, PhoneSuite offers a free network assessment.

 #3 — Know Your Features